The Xometry app works best with JavaScript enabled!

 How to Perform Angle Milling?

-Angle milling has exactly the same setup and operational requirements as typical milling, with the addition of some angle settings that differentiate the process.
-The workpiece is securely clamped to the bed or worktable of the milling machine using appropriate work-holding devices like: clamps, vises, or fixtures.
+Angle milling follows the general setup of conventional milling but requires additional considerations, such as work-holding adjustments, specialized cutters, and adapted machining parameters to accommodate angled cuts.
+The workpiece is securely clamped to the bed or work table of the milling machine using appropriate work-holding devices like clamps, vises, or fixtures.
 This can involve the use of a rotary fixture that is manual or CNC controlled, allowing the angle of presentation to be manually or dynamically set.
-The appropriate cutting tool, often an end mill or a special cutter designed for angle milling, is then selected based on the specific machining requirements.
+The appropriate cutting tool, often a single-angle or double-angle milling cutter, chamfer mill, or dovetail cutter, is selected based on the specific machining requirements.
 Where a specialist cutter that has the required angle integrated into it is used, this allows angle milling without any other setup specifically related to the cutter angle.

 When To Use Angle Milling?